Introduction to the scorecard and KPIs calculations:

 What is your experience with scorecards?
 Do you think it is only useful as an academic exercise?
 What tasks do a scorecard help to solve in your business?

 - Access templates.
-Sign-up with a free account at BSC Designer for immediate access to 23 scorecard templates, including Calculation Examples discussed in this article.
+Sign-up with a free plan at BSC Designer for immediate access to 23 scorecard templates, including Calculation Examples discussed in this article.

 - Master skills.
 Check out free video tutorial for the Balanced Scorecard.
 Master your strategy planning and execution skills with Strategy Execution training.